 As part of the RFP, your company needs to provide transactional volumes, growth rates, and expectations regarding the services you are looking for in a logistics solution.
 With this information in hand, 3PL vendors can provide detailed costs for services including fulfillment services, Value Added Services (VAS) such as kitting and light assembly and returns management.

 Making a more informed decision is just one way going through the RFP process will serve your company in the future.
-You are also in a better position to make a good chase, and fairly negotiate all aspects of these agreements.

 Understand 3PL Order Fulfillment Pricing For Services